Grand Canyon Antelopes baseball: Andy Stankiewicz (2012–22)

-Gregg Wallis (since 2023)
+Gregg Wallis (2023–26)

 A nine-year assistant coach under Stankiewicz, Wallis had departed GCU following the 2022 season to take an assistant coach position on Bill Mosiello's staff at Ohio State.
 GCU brought Wallis back to be its head coach, making the official announcement on July 8, 2022.

 Wallis continued GCU's streak of WAC regular-season success by winning championships in 2023 and 2024.
 GCU did not win the WAC Tournament in either season.

 The Lopes advanced to the 2024 NCAA tournament after Tarleton State — ineligible for NCAA postseason as a transitioning school — went on to win the conference tournament.
 GCU took advantage of its second life, winning its first D-I NCAA tournament game in program history by defeating Arizona 9-4 on May 31 in front of the largest crowd in Hi Corbett Field history.
 The Lopes took it a step further, recovering from a June 1 loss to West Virginia by defeating Dallas Baptist to advance to the regional final.
 GCU lost to West Virginia again to end the Lopes' most successful postseason run at the D-I level.

+GCU parted ways with Wallis on March 27, 2026.

+Steve Bieser (2027–pres.)

+Bieser was named GCU's head coach on June 2, 2026, and was introduced at a press conference on June 4, 2026.